muyangshi/GPD_ScaleMixture/project info.md

 TODO

+- simulated dataset will output the $Y$ values
+  - as is if they are above threshold
+  - just output the threshold if the value is below the threshold

 <!-- If we are not performing an application on a real dataset, we could simulate a dataset to test the model.

 File: